Symmetry Breaking from Monopole Condensation in QED$_3$: Introduction and Main Results

 \subsection{Phase Diagram of QED$_3$ with a Triplet Mass}

-In section~\ref{section:massiveQED} we will establish the phase diagram of~$N_f = 2$ QED$_3$ as a function of the triplet mass~$\vec m$ in~\eqref{tripletmassintro}.
+In section~\ref{section:massiveQED} we will consider the phase diagram of~$N_f = 2$ QED$_3$ as a function of the triplet mass~$\vec m$ in~\eqref{tripletmassintro}.
 We will first do this for~$\vec m \neq 0$, before taking~$\vec m \to 0$.
-This will allow us to reliably establish the symmetry-breaking pattern in section~\ref{introsquasheds3}, which is due to the vev of the monopole operator~$\CM^i$ in~\eqref{mvevintro}, with aligned triplet fermion bilinear~$\CO = i \b \psi \vec \sigma \psi$ in~\eqref{OinIR}.
+This will allow us to argue for the symmetry-breaking pattern in section~\ref{introsquasheds3}, which is due to the vev of the monopole operator~$\CM^i$ in~\eqref{mvevintro}, with aligned triplet fermion bilinear~$\CO = i \b \psi \vec \sigma \psi$ in~\eqref{OinIR}.
 Without loss of generality, we choose the mass to be as in~\eqref{mzmass},

 which preserves the~$(U(1)_f \times U(1)_m)/\Z_2$ symmetry in~\eqref{u1u1intro}.